ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num2/index.md

 ---
-title: "Substituting Gadolinium In Brain MRI Using DeepContrast -- A Proof-Of-Concept Study in Mice"
+title: "JET-A Matlab Toolkit for Automated J-Difference-Edited MR Spectra Processing of In Vivo Mouse MEGA-PRESS Study at 9.4 T"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Haoran Sun
-- Xueqing Liu
-- Xinyang Feng
 - admin
+- David Jing Ma
 - Nanyan Zhu
-- Sabrina Josefina Gjerswold-Selleck
+- Kay Igwe
+- Jochen Weber
+- Roshell Li
+- Emily Turner Wood
+- Wafae Labriji
+- Vasile Stupar
-- Hong-Jian Wei
+- Yanping Sun
-- Pavan Shankar Upadhyayula
-- Angeliki Mela
+- Neil Harris
-- Cheng-Chia Wu
+- Antoine Depaulis
-- Peter Canoll
+- Florence Fauvelle
-- Andrew F Laine
-- John Thomas Vaughan
 - Scott A Small
+- Douglas L Rothman
 - Jia Guo

 # Author notes (optional)